Wallace (song): Promotion

-Birttany Spanos from the Rolling Stone called the video "trippy", commenting that it's as "inventive as her album Broke With Expensive Taste".
+Brittany Spanos from the Rolling Stone called the video "trippy", commenting that it's as "inventive as her album Broke With Expensive Taste".
 Billboard's Lars Brandle also provided a favorable review for the video, commenting "you've never seen anything quite like it".
 According to Corban Goble of Pitchfork Media, it's not a "typical music video", because "the technology inserts your image into the video, like you're looking in a mirror".
 Taylor Weatherby from Entertainment Weekly wrote that there's only one word to describe the video and it's "trippy".
 In July 2015, Paper ranked the music video for "Wallace" as one of the most underrated videos from 2014.
 Amidst controversy between Nicki Minaj and Taylor Swift, concerning the fairness of the MTV Video Music Awards, Tshepo Mokoena from The Guardian claimed that if the process was truly based on quality, Banks' video for "Wallace" would have been nominated.

 On April 10, 2015, Banks performed "Wallace" during her set at the Coachella Festival.
 Rap-Up commented that the audience's "energy was consistently high" during the performance.
 Adenike Gboyega of MOBO gave a positive review to Banks' performance, writing that Banks "flexed with some pretty impressive live vocals" during her performance.
 The song was also part of Banks' Broke with Expensive Taste Tour (2014–15).